-5.4.2 Western Chorus Frog
+5.5.3 Western Chorus Frog

 Western chorus frog was found along the highway in Area 2, associated with the wetlands of Ray's Creek.
-Although several lots are proposed in community 31 on the highway, this will be not interfere with the breeding habitat of this species.
+Although several lots are proposed in community 31 on the highway, this will not interfere with the breeding habitat of this species.
 As the species is only listed federally, it is not protected on private land in Ontario.

-5.4.3 Butternut
+5.5.4 Butternut

 Three butternut trees were identified in community 29, just west of the oval.
-This habitat is within the woodland and wetland communities and no development is proposed in this area.
+All three trees were assessed by a butternut health assessor and found to be Category 1 (non-retainable).
+As a result, these trees do not require a specific buffer.
+That said, the habitat in which the trees were found was within the woodland and wetland communities where no development is proposed.
 As such the trees will be retained and will not be impacted by the development of the site.